 We don’t charge consumers anything to use our comparison service.
 Instead, we receive a commission from the health funds we partner with each time one of our customers becomes a fund member.

-On 1 March 2016, we announced an industry-first standard pricing model for our health insurance comparison service.
-Under the new model, all our partner funds pay the same fee for the service we provide.
+Compare the Market has an industry-first standard pricing model for our health insurance comparison service.
+Under the model, all our partner funds pay the same fee for the service we provide.

-The reason we’ve moved to a standard pricing model is because we want to be completely transparent about how we get paid.
-Once our customers know that we get paid the same amount, no matter which health fund they purchase a policy with, then they will understand that when we recommend a health insurance policy to them, it is based solely on their individual requirements and needs.
+The reason we choose a standard pricing model is because we want to be completely transparent about how we get paid.
+Once our customers know that we get paid the same amount, no matter which health fund they purchase a policy with, they will understand that when we recommend a health insurance policy to them, it is based solely on their individual requirements and needs.

 Our standard fee is split into two instalments: 25% of the first year premium, paid upfront; and 6% of the second year premium#, paid for those customers who remain with their fund into the 13th month.
 If a customer cancels their policy early, we refund to the fund some or all of the commission we received: 100% refund if cancelled in the first month; 50% in the second month; and 25% in the third month.
 Based on our experience of cancellation rates over the first 12 months of a new policy, we estimate our new pricing model will equate to a present upfront value* of 27.75% of the first year premium and if our fee for a particular fund in any month exceeds 27.75% then we will rebate back the difference to the fund.